1828 Assistant Director of Plaster Student Union-Facilities and Operations

 2. Ensures that the facilities of the Student Union are clean, operational, and properly maintained by establishing appearance and cleanliness standards for the facility, directing support staff efforts to achieve such standards, conducting periodic inspections, implementing a preventative maintenance program, establishing and implementing repair and renovation schedules, and contracting for repairs or services beyond the capabilities of the staff.

-3. Monitors and maintains proper daily functions of the Student Union by developing andrecommending operating policies and procedures that provide efficient and effective services, implementing existing policies, directing personnel in following and enforcing operating procedures, ensuring that all facility repairs and improvements are addressed promptly, developing and monitoring the custodial budget, meeting with appropriate maintenance staff on a regular basis.
+3. Monitors and maintains proper daily functions of the Student Union by developing and recommending operating policies and procedures that provide efficient and effective services, implementing existing policies, directing personnel in following and enforcing operating procedures, ensuring that all facility repairs and improvements are addressed promptly, developing and monitoring the custodial budget, and meeting with appropriate maintenance staff on a regular basis.

-4. Makes recommendations to the Assistant to the Vice President/Director of Plaster Student Union for technological and audio-visual upgrades and improvements and ensures that equipment is well maintained and functional.
+4. Makes recommendations to the Director of Plaster Student Union for technological and audio-visual upgrades and improvements and ensures that equipment is well maintained and functional.

-5. Ensures that the Student Union’s services are properly provided and that appropriate resources are available and utilized efficiently by recruiting, hiring, and supervising support staff and student employees, including the Maintenance and Repair Assistant, the Custodial Supervisor, custodial staff, student House Crew Manager and staff, student Audio-Visual and Tech Manager and staff, and student Building Managers, initiating and coordinating leadership development and training activities, clear standards and expectations, and proper personnel evaluations, and developing a highly motivated, customer-oriented student and support staff which demonstrates an understanding of the role of the College Union and presents themselves in a professional and receptive manner.
+5. Ensures that the Student Union’s services are properly provided and that appropriate resources are available and utilized efficiently by recruiting, hiring, and supervising support staff and student employees, including the Maintenance General Mechanic, the Custodial Supervisor, custodial staff, student Audio-Visual Technician Manager and staff, and student Building Managers, initiating and coordinating leadership development and training activities, clear standards and expectations, and proper personnel evaluations, and developing a highly motivated, customer-oriented student and support staff that demonstrates an understanding of the role of the College Union and presents themselves in a professional and receptive manner.

-6. Remains competent and current through self-directed professional reading, developingprofessional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Assistant to the Vice President/Director of Plaster Student Union.
+9. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Director of Plaster Student Union.

-7. Supports the overall operation of the Plaster Student Union and contributes to theorganization’s overall success by performing other duties as assigned by the Assistant to the Vice President/Director of Plaster Student Union.
+10. Supports the overall operation of the Plaster Student Union and contributes to the organization’s overall success by performing other duties as assigned by the Director of Plaster Student Union.

-The Assistant Director of Plaster Student Union reports to and is supervised by the Assistant to the Vice President /Director of Plaster Student Union and directly supervises the Maintenance and Repair Assistant, Custodial Supervisor, student Building Managers and student Tech/AV and House Crew Managers.
+The Assistant Director of Plaster Student Union reports to and is supervised by the Director of Plaster Student Union and directly supervises the Maintenance General Mechanic, Custodial Supervisor, student Building Managers and student Audio/Visual Technician Manager.

 OFFICE OF HUMAN RESOURCES